 Targeted therapy for AML

-Targeted therapy uses drugs that attack specific features of cancer cells, known as molecular targets, to stop the cancer growing and spreading.
+Targeted therapy uses drugs that attack specific features of leukaemia cells to stop them growing and spreading.

-A new type of drug treatment called immunotherapy uses the body’s own immune system to fight cancer.
+Immunotherapy uses the body’s own immune system to fight cancer.
 This is more commonly used for ALL, but it may be used in some clinical trials for AML.
-Ask your doctor if there are any advances that might be relevant for you.
+Ask your doctor if there are any trials that might be suitable for you.

 If you have cancer, drug therapy may play a big role in your treatment plan.
 Watch this short video to learn more about drug therapies, including targeted and immunotherapy.

 Dr Jonathan Sillar, Haematologist, Calvary Mater Newcastle Hospital; Dr Scott Dunkley, Haematologist, Royal Prince Alfred Hospital and Chris O’Brien Lifehouse; Sharon Frazer, Consumer; Dr Robin Gasiorowski, Staff Specialist, Haematology, Concord Hospital; Prof Angela Hong, Radiation Oncologist, Chris O’Brien Lifehouse, and Clinical Professor, The University of Sydney; Yvonne King, 13 11 20 Consultant, Cancer Council NSW; Heather Mackay, Clinical Nurse Consultant – Haematology, Westmead Hospital; Katelin Mayer, Clinical Nurse Consultant, Cancer Outreach Team, Nelune Comprehensive Cancer Centre.